 What is Churn Analysis?

-The actual reasons why customers leave your business vary and proper churn analysis are how you can uncover those reasons.
-Churn analysis measures the customer attrition rate in your business in order to discover which customers are likely to churn.
+The actual reasons why customers leave your business vary, and proper churn analysis is how you can uncover those reasons.
+Churn analysis measures the customer attrition rate in your business to discover which customers are likely to churn.
 Churn analysis provides valuable insights into why former customers churned and why existing customers may churn.

 Why Churn Analysis Matters?